 OCCI plans to use the systematic review of data to assess the program on a three-year rotational basis.
 Because the college has recognized the need to allocate time and resources to this campus-wide effort, this task will be easier.
-In the last budget review, money was allocated for one FTE for an instructional researcher (IR).
-The IR was instrumental in designing the graduate survey and plans to standardize the data available for all programs.
+In a previous budget review, money was allocated for one FTE for an instructional researcher (IR).

 OCCI staff and faculty will contact students who have not completed all course requirements necessary to earn the Associate's degree.
 The intent is to discuss options with students for completing the academic courses and the externship opportunity to determine how the college can assist the student in completing the degree.
+This is an ongoing process, of which other correspondence have and will be sent to students, including an individual program evaluation, highlighting course requirements that have yet to be satisfied by the student.